-(5) Policies on prepaid expenses for the execution of the duties of the Company's Audit & Supervisory Board Members, or expenses for procedures for repayment and the execution of other relevant duties, or on debt processing
+(5) Policies on prepaid expenses for the execution of the duties of the Company's Audit and Supervisory Committee Members (limited to the execution of the duties of the Company's Audit and Supervisory Committee), or expenses for procedures for repayment and the execution of other relevant duties, or on debt processing

-When Audit & Supervisory Board Members request the Company to make prepayment on execution of duties pursuant to the Companies Act, the Company shall promptly proceed with payment of appropriate expenses and debt settlement, except where the expense or debt whose payment is requested is deemed unnecessary to execute their duties.
+When Audit and Supervisory Committee Members request the Company to make prepayment on execution of duties (limited to the execution of the duties of the Company's Audit and Supervisory Committee) pursuant to the Companies Act, the Company shall promptly proceed with payment of appropriate expenses and debt settlement, except where the expense or debt whose payment is requested is deemed unnecessary to execute their duties.

-(6) Other systems to ensure the effective conduct of audits by the Company's Audit & Supervisory Board Members
+(6) Other systems to ensure the effective conduct of audits by the Company's Audit and Supervisory Committee

-- (i) Directors and Audit & Supervisory Board Members regularly hold meetings to ensure mutual understanding, and Audit & Supervisory Board Members also attend important meetings such as Board of Directors meeting and Management Committee meeting, and directly express their opinion regarding execution of duties by Directors. - (ii) The Company's Directors and Group Companies' Directors promote collaboration between the Company's Audit & Supervisory Board Members, the Company's Internal Audit Department and Group Companies' Audit & Supervisory Board Members, and cooperate to establish systems which enable greater effectiveness in the conduct of audits. - (iii) The Company and Group Companies obtain the consent of the Audit & Supervisory Board Members or approval of the Audit & Supervisory Board of the relevant company with regard to proposals for the election of Audit & Supervisory Board Members and their remuneration, and so forth, of the relevant company, in accordance with laws and regulations and the Articles of Incorporation. - (iv) Of Audit & Supervisory Board Members appointed by the Company, one or more shall have substantial knowledge about finance and accounting.
+- (i) Directors (excluding the Audit and Supervisory Committee Members) and Audit and Supervisory Committee Members regularly hold meetings to ensure mutual understanding, and Audit and Supervisory Committee Members also attend important meetings such as Board of Directors meeting and Management Committee meeting, and directly express their opinion regarding execution of duties by Directors (excluding the Audit and Supervisory Committee Members) and Executive Officers. - (ii) The Company's Directors and Group Companies' Directors promote collaboration between the Company's Audit and Supervisory Committee, the Company's Internal Audit Department and Group Companies' Audit & Supervisory Board Members, and cooperate to establish systems which enable greater effectiveness in the conduct of audits. - (iii) The Company and Group Companies obtain the consent of the Audit and Supervisory Committee or the Audit & Supervisory Board Members or approval of the Audit and Supervisory Committee or the Audit & Supervisory Board of the relevant company with regard to proposals for the election of the Audit and Supervisory Committee Members or Audit & Supervisory Board Members and their remuneration, and so forth, of the relevant company, in accordance with laws and regulations and the Articles of Incorporation. - (iv) Of Audit and Supervisory Committee Members appointed by the Company, one or more shall have substantial knowledge about finance and accounting.